makratofil/crc-hawaii-tags/README.md

 ## Shapefiles.zip
 Shapefiles used in **Hawaii_Geoprocess.R**.

+## append_ex.R
+Example of appending newly processed data to batch/compiled file.

 ## bsam.R
-Script that fits a switching state-space model using the *bsam* package (created by Dave Anderson).
+Script that shows example of fitting satellite tag data to a hierarchical switching state-space model using the *bsam* package.

 ## dive_pseudotracks.R
 Script that uses positional data to assign locations to behavior (dive) data based on time, bearings, etc. and then populates dive locations with geospatial variables.